dromara/carbon/src/en/usage/creator.md

 // Create a Carbon instance from a given year, month and day with nanosecond carbon.CreateFromDateNano(2020, 8, 5, 999999999).ToString() // 2020-08-05 00:00:00.999999999 +0000 UTC

-// Create a Carbon instance from a given hour, minute and second carbon.CreateFromTime(13, 14, 15).ToString() // 2020-08-05 13:14:15 +0000 UTC
+// Create a Carbon instance from a given hour, minute and second (year, month, day default to current) carbon.CreateFromTime(13, 14, 15).ToString() // 2020-08-05 13:14:15 +0000 UTC
-// Create a Carbon instance from a given hour, minute and second with millisecond carbon.CreateFromTimeMilli(13, 14, 15, 999).ToString() // 2020-08-05 13:14:15.999 +0000 UTC
+// Create a Carbon instance from a given hour, minute and second with millisecond (year, month, day default to current) carbon.CreateFromTimeMilli(13, 14, 15, 999).ToString() // 2020-08-05 13:14:15.999 +0000 UTC
-// Create a Carbon instance from a given hour, minute and second with microsecond carbon.CreateFromTimeMicro(13, 14, 15, 999999).ToString() // 2020-08-05 13:14:15.999999 +0000 UTC
+// Create a Carbon instance from a given hour, minute and second with microsecond (year, month, day default to current) carbon.CreateFromTimeMicro(13, 14, 15, 999999).ToString() // 2020-08-05 13:14:15.999999 +0000 UTC
-// Create a Carbon instance from a given hour, minute and second with nanosecond carbon.CreateFromTimeNano(13, 14, 15, 999999999).ToString() // 2020-08-05 13:14:15.999999999 +0000 UTC
+// Create a Carbon instance from a given hour, minute and second with nanosecond (year, month, day default to current) carbon.CreateFromTimeNano(13, 14, 15, 999999999).ToString() // 2020-08-05 13:14:15.999999999 +0000 UTC
 ```